 His wife Katherine was a college graduate, published author, teacher and lecturer who worked to improve the quality of life in Hollywood through various community service organizations, even serving a term as president of the Woman’s Club of Hollywood.
 Later, working with the Los Angeles Chamber of Commerce and supported by a small army of volunteers, she promoted the planting of the landmark palm trees that line Wilshire Blvd., as well as hundreds of Japanese cherry trees in and around Griffith Park.

 Together, Rollin and Katherine supported the fine arts, local artists, civic improvement projects and made sizable donations to schools and charities.

 The Lanes named their home “Holly Chateau” and for thirty years, it was one of the most recognized addresses in Hollywood and a popular location for the area’s social elite.
 Hundreds of newspaper articles attest to the elegant and elaborate luncheons, teas and musicales held for artists, orphans, community leaders or world travelers, or to raise funds for one of Katherine’s many civic projects.

-As it happened, a severe drought brought an end to his dreams, and orange blossoms never filled the valley.
-The Lane family moved away in the 1940s, and the mansion was divided into a multi-family home.
+After the Lanes passed away in the 1940’s, the mansion was divided into a multi-family home.
 It then became a home for the elderly and was finally transformed into a maze of small apartments.
 By 1960, the fate of the Mansion was uncertain.
 Then Milt Larsen met the owner, Thomas O. Glover.